Quantum Policy Gradient in Reproducing Kernel Hilbert Space: Background

 \section{Background}

-Our work will make use of formalisms introduced by four classes of prior works.
-The first set of formalisms is related to the quantum policy gradient algorithms due to Jerbi et al. \cite{Jerbi2022}, which allows us to use the above-mentioned quantum oracles to efficiently compute the policy gradient using both numerical and analytical techniques.
-The second set of formalisms pertains to the work by Lever and Stafford \cite{Lever2015}, who formulate classical Gaussian kernel-based policies within an operator-valued RKHS framework, the extension of which leads to our Compatible Quantum RKHS Actor-Critic algorithms.
-The third set of formalisms is based on the work of Bagnell and Schneider \cite{Bagnell2003}, who formulate softmax policies within RKHS for REINFORCE, an approach we also cover in our query complexity analysis.
-Finally, to bound the error of the classical critic in our actor-critic algorithms, we also make use of results on the convergence rate of kernel ridge regression by Wang and Jing \cite{Wang2022}.
+Our work will make use of formalisms introduced by four classes of prior works, as illustrated in Fig.~\ref{fig: diagram-background}.
+The first set of formalisms is related to the quantum policy gradient algorithms due to \cite{Jerbi2022}, which allows us to use the above-mentioned quantum oracles to efficiently compute the policy gradient using both numerical and analytical techniques.
+The second set of formalisms pertains to the work by \cite{Lever2015}, who formulate classical Gaussian kernel-based policies within an operator-valued RKHS framework, the extension of which leads to our Compatible Quantum RKHS Actor-Critic algorithm.
+The third set of formalisms is based on the work of \cite{Bagnell2003}, who formulate softmax policies within RKHS for REINFORCE, an approach we also cover in our query complexity analysis.
+Finally, to bound the error of the classical critic in our actor-critic algorithms, we also make use of results on the convergence rate of kernel ridge regression by \citep{Wang2022}.